sinone-0801/rgb-qr-reader-pwa/README.md

 - Works offline
 - Can be installed on mobile devices

+## How to Use GENERATOR

+1. Open the app in a web browser (https://sinone-0801.github.io/rgb-qr-reader-pwa/generage-rgb-qr.html)
+2. Enter text to input box
+3. Push "Generate RGB QR Code" button

-## How to Use
+## How to Use READER

-1. Open the app in a web browser (https://sinone-0801.github.io/rgb-qr-reader-pwa/)
+1. Open the app in a web browser (https://sinone-0801.github.io/rgb-qr-reader-pwa/index.html)
 2. Click "Start Camera" to begin scanning
 3. Point your camera at an RGB QR code
 4. The decoded information will be displayed on the screen